athms/xai-brain-decoding-benchmark/README.md

 |    ├── glm                    <- subject- and group-level GLM maps by dataset (as resulting from 'glm-*.py' scripts)
 |    ├── hyperopt               <- logging directory for hyper-parameter optimization by dataset (as resulting from 'hyperopt.py')
 |    ├── meta_analysis          <- results of meta-analysis by dataset (as resulting from 'meta_analysis.py' script)
-|    ├── mfx                    <- results of statistical modeling
+|    ├── regr                   <- results of statistical analysis
 |    ├── models                 <- model fitting runs for each dataset (as resulting from 'train.py')
 |    └── sanity_checks          <- results of sanity checks analysis by dataset (as resulting from 'sanity-checks.py')
 ```